-The commercial lessee shall submit a fully completed Sublessee Application to the Airport Manager together with such additional information as may be required for review by the Airport Manager.
+The commercial lessee shall submit for review a complete Sublessee Application and, if necessary, any additional requested information, to the Airport Manager.
 The sublease will be approved if:

-- 1. The proposed use is appropriate and consistent with the AMP, the ALP, and CBJ code; - 2.
+- 1. The proposed use is appropriate and consistent with the AMP, the ALP, and CBJ code: - 2.
 Approval will not constitute a violation of FAA Grant Assurances; - 3.
 The use of the property will comply with the requirements of the Airport Minimum Standards; and - 4.
 The lessee and sublease have provided written acknowledgement that they will comply with all provisions of the original lease.